Amybo-org/pages/content/en/docs/Proteins/_index.md

 ---
-title: Microbes
+title: Proteins
-description: What microbes should we cultivate?
+description: What proteins should we produce?
 weight: 20
 ---